 The personal saving rate was close to an all-time low of [1% at the beginning of 2008].
 In the latest data, the saving rate was [5%].
-For nearly a quarter-century, consumers powered U.S. and global economic growth as they spent and drew down their savings.
-The American consumer can no longer be counted on to drive the national economy and the world’s.
+[WMT: We need to specifically define personal savings rate, I think.
+What is “disposable personal income”?]
+For nearly a quarter-century, consumers powered U.S. and global economic growth as they spent and drew down their savings. .
+[PA more specifics re proportion of economy pre and post crisis] The American consumer can no longer be counted on to drive the national BG and world economies. .[PA phrasing to tie to where we stand at book publication, not future projection][KH: I like it, but it doesn’t belong here and may not belong in this report.
+I don’t know what it has to do with the financial or economic crisis, and it certainly does not belong in an “effects” section of the report.
+The last sentence, “The American consumer can no longer be counted on to drive the national economy and the world’s” may be true, but I assume it involves some significant judgment about future patterns of global economic growth.
+If we’re going to say that I’d like to be convinced that we have a very high degree of confidence that it’s true.
+Recommendation: Strike the last paragraph on page 37.
+If it is relevant to a cause of the crisis, move it there.]

 In recessions, consumers typically postpone purchases of big durables.
 A household can eke out one more year from that clunker of a car while waiting for the economy to improve.
-As a result, auto sales often fall during recessions.
+HM: Maybe, maybe not.
+High rate auto loans are often to people whose car means the difference between a paycheck or no paycheck.
+There is much predation in auto loans As a result, auto sales often fall during recessions.
 In this recession, disruptions in credit markets also led to increases in rates to finance vehicle loans, which made the financing of auto purchases more expensive.
 The problems in asset-backed securities markets in 2008 led to higher interest rates on car loans, as shown in the chart below.
 While the federal term asset-backed securities loan facility, or TALF, helped to bring financing rates back down in 2009, survey evidence suggests that banks continued to tighten auto-loan standards through 2009.
 [Will cite survey evidence.]
+[WMT: I know that autos are a nice indicator here, but there are so many complicating factors: (1) wealth impact; (2) credit impact and (3) government support.
+Are there other durables that we could use that are more easily explained?]

 Auto sales peaked in May 2007 and then declined for 26 straight months.
 By July 2009, monthly auto sales had declined [40 percent] from the pre-crisis peak in 2007.
-The spike in sales in 2009 owes to the federal CAR Allowance Rebate System, or “Cash for Clunkers” program.
+The spike in sales in 2009 BG was caused bythe federal CAR Allowance Rebate System, or “Cash for Clunkers” program.
 Before the program, 9.67 million vehicles sold in the US in June of 2009; with the program in full swing in August, 14.07 million sold.
+[BG: I question these numbers.
+Are these annualized rates???]